DJ LeMahieu Preview, Player Props: Yankees vs. Nationals

 DJ LeMahieu At The Plate

-- LeMahieu is hitting .238 with 18 doubles, two triples, eight home runs and 40 walks.
+- LeMahieu has 18 doubles, two triples, nine home runs and 40 walks while hitting .239.

-- LeMahieu has picked up a hit in 67.0% of his 103 games this year, with more than one hit in 16.5% of those games.
+- LeMahieu has picked up a hit in 67.3% of his 104 games this year, with at least two hits in 16.3% of those games.

-- He has hit a long ball in eight games this season (7.8%), leaving the park in 1.9% of his trips to the dish.
+- He has gone deep in nine games this season (8.7%), leaving the park in 2.2% of his trips to the dish.

-- LeMahieu has picked up an RBI in 23.3% of his games this year, with two or more RBI in 5.8% of his games.
+- In 24.0% of his games this season, LeMahieu has notched at least one RBI.
+In six of those games (5.8%) he recorded two or more RBI.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.